 Any questions/ concerns please email Mrs Cairns

 Where possible, pupils should use their material packs and sketchbooks to:

 - work on drawings for their expresive units of work

 - practise observation drawing skills – still life, landscape or portrait.

 - create analytical drawings to enhance design research sheets.

 (If you do not have access to the packs, use materials you do have access to such as pencils and colour pencils).

 Art and Design Studies

-Pupils should also continue with their Art Deco task.
+Pupils should also continue with their critical tasks.
 If complete, write a general introduction into contemporary design in your chosen area.

 Use materials you have access to at home such as pencil, colour pencil, watercolours etc; to work on drawings appropriate to your expressive research or composition ideas for your development sheet.